-I present this monitoring report to the Jackson College Board of Trustees which addresses the Board's Policy EL-05: "Asset Protection".
-I certify that the information contained herein is true and represents compliance, within a reasonable interpretation of the established policy, unless specifically stated otherwise below.
+I present this monitoring report to the Jackson College Board of Trustees which addresses the Board's Executive Limitations Policy: Asset Protection - EL-05.
+I certify that the information contained herein is true and represents compliance, within a reasonable interpretation of the established policy

 Please note that all of my interpretations of the policy remain unchanged from the previous report, unless otherwise noted.